cgiacomi/node-challenge/README.md

 ## What Have I done?

+The following have been completed more or less in chronological order. some areas have been revisited and refactored, for example the `Basic Expense route` has been refactored various times, but the list below serves to help show the train of thought of how I worked with the API and how it arrived at what it is currently.

 ### Typescript types

 The codebase has been enriched to support more explicit types both in the User domain and Expense domain.